SrabanaBaidya/Steel-Data-SQL-Challenges/README.md

 INTRODUCTION

 Steve runs a top-end car showroom but his data analyst has just quit and left him without his crucial insights.
-Can you analyse the following data to provide him with all the answers he requires?
+Now it's my responsibility to analyse the  data to provide him with all the answers he requires.

+Please go through my solutions & post your valueable feedbacks 😊

 TABLES